fadden/CiderPress2/DiskArc/FS/RDOS-notes.md

 determine the actual length of a text file it's necessary to scan it for the first occurrence of a $00 byte.
 (When creating a text file, RDOS requires the program to pre-size it, and does not track the actual length in the catalog.)

+The catalog header on a newly-initialized RDOS 3.3 saved-game disk has type 'S'.

+### Copy Protection ###

+13-sector disks used a modified sector address header.
+16-sector disks used different address headers on odd/even tracks, and altered the address epilog bytes.
+These changes were used consistently across all titles.

+These changes were easily handled by contemporary nibble copiers, so many games had a secondary protection check.